serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

    --output text)
 ```

-Now we can destroy our API.
+And with that, we can destroy our API:

 ```Shell
 $ source .env
 $ serverless delete-appsync
 $ serverless remove
 ```

+## Wrap-up

+We created a serverless GraphQL API.
+We got that API to handle an AirBnB-style geo search using Elasticsearch and AppSync.
+Not bad!

+The
-[Full source code](https://github.com/techjacker/appsync-elasticsearch-geosearch) for this tutorial available on github.
+[full source code](https://github.com/techjacker/appsync-elasticsearch-geosearch) for this tutorial is available on github, so feel free to check it out!

-About Andrew Griffiths
-[Andrew Griffiths](https://andrewgriffithsonline.com) is an independent consultant specialising in serverless technology.
+My name is Andrew Griffiths, and [here's where you can find me](https://andrewgriffithsonline.com) on the web.